 1. Fill a cocktail shaker halfway full with ice cubes.
 Add the whiskey, juice, and simple syrup.
 Shake well.

-2. Fill a Collins glass three-quarters full with ice cubes.
+2. Fill a Collins glass or comparable three-quarters full with ice cubes.
 Strain the mix over the ice.
 Fill almost to the top with chilly club soda.
 Garnish with the lemon slice (stirring briefly if you want Mike mixed more).

 The Man Behind the Evening's PlansA.J.
 Rathbun is a freelance food and entertainment writer, poet and author, a frequent guest on the Everyday Food program (Martha Stewart Living/Sirius satellite radio), and is a contributor to culinary & entertainment magazines such as Every Day with Rachael Ray, The Food Network Magazine, Real Simple, Wine Enthusiast, and many others.
 Of course, there's so much more to it than that...Read More